Retinal Detachment Definition:

 The retina is the light-sensitive inner lining of the eye and remains apposed (loosely attached) to its underlying layers namely the choroid.
 The deeper layers of the retina receive its blood supply from the choroid.
-A retinal detachment is therefore serious as the retinal blood supply stops and so does the oxygen supply.
-If a retinal detachment is not corrected quickly, it can produce permanent damage.
+A retina detachment is therefore serious as the retinal blood supply stops and so does the oxygen supply.
+If a retina detachment is not corrected quickly, it can produce permanent damage.
 Fortunately, a retinal detachment has clear warning signs.
 Early diagnosis and treatment can save your vision. if you suspect you may have the retinal detachment, contact a retina specialist today.

 Retinal Detachment Symptoms: